MuhammadMasudSikder/OrderIngestionAPI/README.md

 ---

 ### **Option 3: Run via Docker Desktop**
+Note: Visual Studio container tools require Docker to be running.

-A `Dockerfile` should exist in the project.
+A `Dockerfile` it has exist in the project.
 Then run:

 ```
 docker build -t orderingestionapi .